noahehall/theBookOfNoah/0current/appdev/web_performance.md

 ### terms

+- unicode: standard for normalizing the way characters for all languages are represented
+  - each language gets a range out of the unicode map
 - web performance: refers primarily to the speed at which a website loads, and [IMO] reacts to user interactions once loaded
 - Above The Fold: ATF: content the user sees without scrolling
 - frame: the amount of work the browser does in one frame per second of display time